-Required Vaccinations Description • COVID-19 Two doses (one dose of J&J), and one booster dose (two doses for those over 50 years of age or those over 12 years of age who are immunocompromised). • Measles, Mumps, Rubella (MMR) Two doses administered at least 28 days apart.
+Required Vaccinations Description • Measles, Mumps, Rubella (MMR) Two doses administered at least 28 days apart.
 A positive MMR titer (blood test) will be accepted in lieu of this series if no records are available. • Meningococcal Single dose administered within the last five years.
-If vaccine was given after the age of 16 you do not need another one. • Tetanus, Single dose administered within the last ten years.
+If vaccine was given after the age of 16 you do not need another one. • Tetanus, Diphtheria, Acellular Pertussis (Tdap) Single dose administered within the last ten years. • Varicella Two doses of Varicella-containing vaccine administered at least 28 days